apache/mynewt-site/docs/os/modules/sensor_framework/sensor_framework_overview.md

 ## Overview of Sensor Support Packages

-In this guide and and the package source code, we use `SENSORNAME` (all uppercase) to refer to a sensor product name.
+In this guide and the package source code, we use `SENSORNAME` (all uppercase) to refer to a sensor product name.
 For each sensor named `SENSORNAME`:

 * The package name for the sensor device driver is `<sensorname>`.
 All functions and data structures that the sensor device driver exports are prefixed with `<sensorname>`.